nafiulkhalid/nafiulkhalid/README.md

 * Based in Miami, Florida <br>
   - (Open to relocate or remote opportunities)<br>

-Enjoy: Backend! -- I love the logic behind how everything works, beyond what we see!<br>
+I enjoy Backend! -- I love the logic behind how everything works, beyond what we see!<br>
+In free time, I love to explore Quantum Computing<br>

 ## </> Tech Stack: